Modeling Concurrency Control as a Learnable Function: Performance Evaluation

-We use shaded areas to represent the interquartile range, i.e., the 25th to 75th percentiles of throughput across multiple runs, illustrating the fluctuations of throughput in different CC algorithms.
-We can see that {\dbname} achieves up to 1.14$\times$ throughput of the second-best baseline.
-Also, {\dbname} achieves a more stable learning process compared to {\polyjuice}.
-Note that {\polyjuice} relies on random genetic search, which leads to high fluctuations.
-In contrast, {\dbname} employs an online-trained surrogate model to guide optimization, achieving greater stability throughout the optimization process.
+\mypar{Varying contention level} We fix the thread number to 16 and measure the performance with one warehouse, representing high contention (Figure~\ref{fig:1wh}), and with four warehouses, representing low contention (Figure~\ref{fig:4wh}). { The shaded areas represent the interquartile range, i.e., the 25th to 75th percentiles of throughput across multiple runs, illustrating the fluctuations of throughput in different CC algorithms. {\dbname} achieves up to 1.14$\times$ throughput of the second-best baseline. {\dbname} also exhibits a more stable learning process compared to {\polyjuice}. {\polyjuice} uses random genetic search, which leads to high fluctuations, whereas {\dbname} employs a surrogate model to guide optimization, which achieves better stability throughout the optimization process. }

-\mypar{Varying system load} Figure~\ref{fig:scalability} shows the results with varying system loads.
-We fix the number of warehouses at one and increase the thread number from 1 to 16.
-There are two main observations. {First, {\dbname} outperforms all the baselines under high system load (more than four threads).
-This is because {\dbname} optimizes a better combination of CC actions that allows for higher concurrency.} Second, both {\dbname} and {\polyjuice} perform slightly worse (less than 6.2\% drop in throughput) than Silo under low system load (one thread), despite converging to the same CC actions. {We note that {\polyjuice} reported a similar performance drop.} \revisionhint{R1.M2}{The reason is that the learning processes of {\dbname} and {\polyjuice} incur additional overheads, which do not exist in the non-learned Silo system.}
+\mypar{Varying system load} We fix the number of warehouses to one and vary the system load by increasing the number of threadsfrom 1 to 16.
+Figure~\ref{fig:scalability} shows the results.
+There are three main observations. {First, {\dbname} outperforms all the baselines under high load (more than four threads).
+This is because our algorithm finds a better combination of CC actions that allows for higher concurrency.} Second, both {\dbname} and {\polyjuice} perform slightly worse (less than 6.2\% drop in throughput) than Silo under low load (one thread), even though they converge to the same CC actions. {This gap is also reported in {\polyjuice}~\cite{DBLP:conf/osdi/WangDWCW0021/polyjuice}.} {The reason is that the learning processes of {\dbname} and {\polyjuice} incur additional overheads, which do not exist in the non-learned Silo system.} \revisionhint{R2.O7}{Third, {\dbname} achieves higher throughput than the baselines even when the workload does not saturate the system (e.g., with 4 threads).
+This is because {\dbname} can still extract more concurrency from the workload than the baselines. }